ckan/ckan/doc/extensions/best-practices.rst

   with the name of your extension.
 For example ``my_extension_foobarize_everything``.

+* The names of *background job queues* introduced by your extension should begin with the name of your extension.
+For example ``my_extension:super-special-job-queue``.

 In some situations, resources like databases may even be shared between multiple CKAN *instances*, which requires an even higher degree of uniqueness for the corresponding names.
 In that case, you should also prefix your